hellerf/EmbeddableWebServer/README.md

  * Serve up websites for embedded touch display panels
  * Mix dynamic request handlers with static content
  * Seamless emoji support: Handles UTF-8 and international files, even on Windows (run the demo)
+ * Someone is using it for robots

 ## Warning ##
 This server is suitable for controlled applications which will not be accessed over the general Internet.
 If you are determined to use this on Internet I advise you to use a proxy server in front (like haproxy, squid, or nginx).
 However I found and fixed only 2 crashes with alf-fuzz...

 ## Implementation ##
 The server is implemented in a thread-per-connection model.
 This way you can do slow, hacky things in a request and not stall other requests.
-On the other hand you will use ~40KB + response body + request body of memory per connection.
+On the other hand this uses ~40KB + request body + response body of memory per connection.
 All strings are assumed to be UTF-8.
 On Windows, UTF-8 file paths are converted to their wide-character (wchar_t) equivalent so you can serve files with Chinese characters and so on.

 The server assumes all strings are UTF-8.
 When accessing the file system on Windows, EWS will convert to/from the wchar_t representation and use the appropriate APIs.